kenzo0111/WBIMPS-CNSC/USER_MANUAL.md

 The Supply and Property Management System (SPMO) is a web-based application designed to streamline and automate the inventory management and procurement workflows for Camarines Norte State College.
 The system provides a comprehensive solution for managing:

-- **Inventory Management**: Track products, stock levels, and warehouse operations
+- **Inventory Management**: Track items, stock levels, and warehouse operations
 - **Procurement Process**: Create and manage purchase requests and purchase orders
 - **Document Generation**: Generate official documents (PO, RIS, ICS, IAR, PAR)
 - **Activity Tracking**: Monitor all system activities and user actions